LukasJansen100/Portfolio-S3/proof/CI-CD.md

 # Implementation Group Project
 The group project also has a relatively similar CI/CD.
-However instead of pushing our docker images to DockerHub, we want our Docker Images to be deployed on a server.

-[Judah](https://github.com/judahlit) our Git Master, is responsible for the CI/CD in the group project.
+[Judah](https://github.com/judahlit) our Git Master, and has set up the CI/CD in the group project.